mhagmajer/talks/async-js/PITCHME.md

 @ul

-- How do timeout operations?
+- How do we timeout operations?

 @ulend